Kent Youth County Council (KYCC) elections

 • hold the elections in your school or youth setting.

-A range of resources including Powerpoint slides to be used in assemblies and promotional posters and leaflets will be sent to you in September.
-Please ensure you share these with the young people you work with.
+A range of resources including PowerPoint slides to be used in assemblies and promotional posters and leaflets will be sent to you in September.
+Please ensure to share these with the young people you work with.

-We can also support in delivering school assemblies.
-If you would like a member of our team to come along to your school or youth organisation, email kycc@kent.gov.uk.
+We can also support you in delivering school assemblies.
+Email kycc@kent.gov.uk if you would like a member of our team to come along to your school or youth organisation.

 Register your school or youth organisation as a polling station

-Our 2024 KYCC members help to represent the voice of people in their area.
+Our KYCC members help to represent the voice of people in their area.
+Find out which top 3 issues are the KYCC Campaigns for 2025.